wearebraid/vueformulate.com/docs/guide/installation/README.md

 ## Nuxt <Badge text="2.5" /> {data-new}
 It's easy to use Vue Formulate on Nuxt too.
-The easiest way to get start with Vue Formulate on a Nuxt project is to use the included Nuxt module.
+The easiest way to get started with Vue Formulate on a Nuxt project is to use the included Nuxt module.

 ```js
 // nuxt.config.js